andrewpking/confessor-widgets-vanilla/readme.md

 This player app assumes you are using Pacifica Streaming Services - Confessor software for your radio station's metadata.
 It also assumes that you have an IceCast server that is accessible publicly and secured with SSL.

-To use this contact Ots for help with:
+To use this contact Otis for help with:

 - Updating your confessor's PHP to allow this code to run, since his API does not include CORS headers by default.
 - Upgrading your IceCast server to support SSL/https.
 This player will likely fail your hosts domain requirements if that is not enabled.